-An estimated 8 out of 100 women taking combination birth control pills will get pregnant in the first year of use.
+An estimated 9 out of 100 women taking combination birth control pills will get pregnant in the first year of use.
+With perfect use as directed, the pregnancy rate may be as low as 1 in 100 women every year.
 Although taking combination birth control pills during early pregnancy doesn't increase the risk of birth defects, it's best to stop taking birth control pills as soon as you suspect you're pregnant.

 Combination birth control pills won't protect you from sexually transmitted infections.